 Have you ever thought about the size of Amazon’s inventory?
-As the world’s largest online retailer and most dominant online marketplace, you can bet that their warehouse(s) are stocked to the brim with all sorts of products.
+As the world’s largest online retailer and most dominant online marketplace, you can bet that their warehouses are stocked to the brim with all sorts of products.
 In fact, when you think of all the items Amazon has stored and readily available for sale and shipment, the might and complexity of their inventory become even more impressive.

 Understanding Chaotic Storage

-We know, the term “chaotic storage” probably fills you with some stress and anxiety.
-In fact, you may think the current state of your warehouse is something close to “chaotic storage,” meaning things really aren’t that organized or managed well.
-However, chaotic storage is actually a system used by Amazon and other large businesses to manage their storage facilities efficiently.
+We know the term chaotic storage probably evokes some stress and anxiety.
+You may think the current state of your warehouse is chaotic, meaning things aren’t that organized or managed well.
+However, despite its name, chaotic storage is actually a system used by Amazon and other large businesses to manage their storage facilities efficiently.

-It works by having the software accurately aggregate information about certain items and their locations within the warehouse using barcodes and barcode scanners.
-Users can print barcodes for certain products and use them to not just track, but organize inventory across single or multiple warehouses.
-When a warehouse is run by inventory management software, you are able to appoint locations within the warehouse through barcoding.
+The software accurately aggregates information about particular items and their locations within the warehouse using barcodes and barcode scanners.
+Users can print barcodes for certain products and use them to track and organize inventory across single or multiple warehouses.
+When you run your warehouse with inventory management software, you can appoint locations within the warehouse through barcoding.

-4 Tips to Tackle Disorder for Efficiency
+5 Tips to Tackle Disorder for Efficiency

 1. Use a Cloud-Based Inventory Management Software

-On the other hand, software allows you to keep track of inventory is more ways than one.
+On the other hand, software allows you to keep track of inventory in more ways than one.
 Software systems are accurate, help automate different aspects of inventory management like ordering, provide real-time analytics, and keep everything saved and accessible through multiple channels and access points.
-If you sell on Amazon, there are also various tools to help you manage any and all inventories that integrate with Amazon.
+If you sell on Amazon, various tools help you manage all inventories that integrate with Amazon.

 2. Utilize Real-Time Analytics